Danil-Grigorev/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Q: Does every node need a CCM?
 A: No. Control plane nodes only.
 [Source](https://kubernetes.io/docs/concepts/overview/components/#cloud-controller-manager)

-Q: How does SDN depend on CCM?
-A: CCMs manage `LoadBalancer` `Service` resources in all in-tree cloud implementations, except vSphere, so their creation will not be possible while the CCM is down.
-This will affect the [ingress-operator](https://github.com/openshift/cluster-ingress-operator).
-Cloud networking across `Nodes` is [disabled](https://github.com/openshift/cluster-kube-controller-manager-operator/blob/8be94db9da523152af2268bd7f891fe089a424eb/bindata/v4.1.0/config/defaultconfig.yaml#L8-L9) by default for all clouds, so the routes will not be provisioned for the Node by the `CCM` (which is done by `Routes()` method in the interface), and so not required for SDN functionality.

 Q: How metrics are affected by the CCM migration?
 A: Currently the `CCM` implementation is using the same set of metrics from the core repository.
 The `CCMO` will require prometheus configuration to collect them from a different location.